What is Offline Ticket (Offline Mode)?

 Testing Offline Ticket can be done one of two ways:

 1. Pick a day of the week to open your drawer and run the morning shift in offline mode.
-As long as you have an internet source you will be able to process credit cards.
-Run both cash and credit card transactions to be sure all of your hardware devices are working properly (e.g. credit cards swipes, receipt printers, pole displays, cash drawers, etc.).
-When your shift is done, count your drawer in offline mode and then reconcile in your live Counterpoint system.
-Verify all tickets have transferred up to the live Counterpoint database by comparing your drawer reading report from both live and offline.
+As long as you have an internet source, you will be able to process credit cards.
+Run both cash and credit card transactions to be sure all of your hardware devices are working correctly (e.g., credit card swipes, receipt printers, pole displays, cash drawers, etc.).
+When your shift is done, count your drawer in offline mode and then reconcile it in your live Counterpoint system.
+Verify all tickets have transferred to the live Counterpoint database by comparing your drawer reading report from both live and offline.

-2. A simpler test: open one drawer in offline ticket and run a couple of test transactions using both credit card and cash payment types.
+2. A more straightforward test: open one drawer in offline ticket and run a couple of test transactions using credit card and cash payment types.
 You can void the tickets in your live Counterpoint system once they have synced with the NCR Counterpoint server.

 Testing offline ticket weekly will save you headaches in the future and can prevent revenue loss by ensuring maximum up-time for your Counterpoint system.